ghosthamlet/stressgrid/README.md

     $ _build/prod/rel/coordinator/bin/coordinator start

 When started, it opens port 8000 for the management website, and port 9696 for generators to connect.
-If you are running in AWS, you need to make sure that security groups are set up to the following:
+If you are running in AWS and not using our Terraform script, you need to make sure that security groups are set up to the following:

 - your browser is enabled to connect to port 8000 of the coordinator;
 - generators are enabled to connect to port 9696 of the coordinator;
 - generators are enabled to connect to your target instances.

-To enable CloudWatch report writer you need to set CW_REGION to the environment to specify in which region you would like metrics to be written.
-You will also need AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables, or your EC2 instance should have an IAM role associated with it.
+To enable CloudWatch report writer you need to set `CW_REGION` to the environment to specify in which region you would like metrics to be written.
+You will also need `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, or your EC2 instance should have an IAM role associated with it.
 The only required permission is `cloudwatch:PutMetricData`.
+If you are using our Terraform script, it will set coordinator EC2 role with that permission.

 # Running the generator(s)